JLErvin/squash/README.md

 `squash <THEME>`

-Assuming the install worked correctly, you should now have a `squash` folder in your .config directory Inside this directory there will be three sub-directories `config`, `generic`, and `themes`.
+Assuming the install worked correctly, you should now have a `squash` folder in your .config directory
-Do not modify the `generic` directory, as the program will stop working.

 Inside the `themes` direcotry you will find some colorschemes created by `crayolo`.
 You can add as many themes as you want here.
-These files are used to determine the colors of your system.

-Inside the `config` directory you will find a configuration file for every colorscheme.
-These config files are there for the user to customize each colorscheme they use.
-For example, some colorschemes may lend themeselves well to use red as a background and green as an accent - others not so much.
-You can specify what colors you want as background, foreground, and accent here.
-In addition, you can specifiy a path to your desired wallpaper for this colorscheme.
+I have also added some of my favorite themes such as
+`solarized light` `solarized dark` and `oceanic next`.

 To use with terminals such as rxvt-unicode, add the following to your .Xresources: